brunolcarli/GooGraph/README.md

 # Goograph

-*Algorithms and data structures exercices*
+*A road to Google SWE training, exercises and practices*
 </td></tr>

 </table>

 <div align="center">

-This project aims to register studies of omputer science foundations, data structures, graph and search algorithms.
-These are some Computer  Science intermediate themes requested for **Google** Software Engineer role technical interviews.
+This project aims to register studies of computer science fundamentals like data structures, graphs, sorting and search algorithms.
+These are some computer science intermediate themes requested for **Google** Software Engineer role technical interviews.

-Even if the professionals from Google engineering team that will validate my skills decide that they won't hire me, at least this may be a great study case to be registered here and serving to hone my alorithmic skills.
+Even if the professionals from Google engineering team that will validate my skills decide that they won't hire me, at least this may be a great study case to be registered here and serving to hone my algorithmic skills and possibly help other future candidates.

 </div>